smokeballdev/api-docs/docs/documentation/2-Authentication.md

 ## Client Application Details

 Please note that currently, our APIs are available to be consumed only by our approved partners.
-In order to learn how to become Smokeball's Approved Partner.
-Please contact; support@smokeball.com if you're based in US, and contact support@smokeball.com.au if you are based in AU.
+In order to learn how to become Smokeball's Approved Partner, please contact; support@smokeball.com if you're based in US, and contact support@smokeball.com.au if you are based in AU.

 Smokeball will provide you with your **client_id** and **client_secret** that you will use throughout the oauth2 flow.